Meet Jaclyn Staubach

 If my approach feels like a good fit for your needs, the next step is requesting to schedule your first session.

-Jaclyn Staubach, LCSW, seated indoors on brown leather couch
+Jaclyn Staubach, LCSW, therapist in Brea, Orange County California, seated indoors on a brown leather couch

-I bring more than a decade of clinical experience as a Licensed Clinical Social Worker (LCSW) across acute care hospitals, inpatient palliative care, outpatient oncology, and primary‑care-based collaborative mental health therapy.
+I bring more than a decade of clinical experience as a Licensed Clinical Social Worker across acute care hospitals, inpatient palliative care, outpatient oncology, and primary-care based collaborative mental health settings.
+My background includes clinical roles within these Southern California healthcare organizations: PIH Health, Providence St. Jude Medical Center, and City of Hope.

-Across these settings, I have supported adults, families, and caregivers through emotional crises, anticipatory grief, burnout, and common mental health concerns.
+Across these settings, I have supported individuals through emotional crises, anticipatory grief, burnout, and common mental health concerns like anxiety and depression.

 I earned my bachelor’s degree from California State University, Fullerton, and my Master of Social Work degree from Azusa Pacific University.
-I obtained licensure as an LCSW in the state of California after obtaining more than 3,200 hours of clinical supervision.
+I later obtained licensure as an LCSW in the state of California after completing more than 3,200 hours of clinical supervision.

 My training and experience equip me to provide therapy that is emotionally supportive and informed by real‑world clinical practice.